harunaltunhr/duck-duck-clone/development-strategy.md

 ---

-## 2. User story: More about the business specialties
+## 2. User story: More about the page

 _As a site visitor, I want to know what I can do in this website, what it is for_